ssmall41/FF5-Coalition/README.md

 # Coalition

 ## Introduction
-Coalition is a project for generating multiple parties for challenge runs of FF5.
+Coalition is a project for generating multiple parties for challenge runs of [Final Fantasy 5 (FF5)](https://en.wikipedia.org/wiki/Final_Fantasy_V).
 All parties are intended to be Four Job Fiesta type of runs.

 [Four Job Fiesta](https://www.rpgsite.net/feature/11964-final-fantasy-v-four-job-fiesta-guide-how-to-tackle-this-unique-challenge) is a “challenge mode” for FF5.
 Instead of playing the game as normal, participants are assigned 4 jobs randomly (with some rules) that their characters 1) are allowed to use, and 2) must use.